blockscout/blockscout-rs/da-indexer/README.md

 ## Celestia
 The Celestia indexer runs on top of the [Celestia light node](https://docs.celestia.org/nodes/light-node).
 It is worth noting that the indexer collects only blobs and some block metadata, it does not collect full blocks, transactions, etc.

+## EigenDA
+The EigenDA indexer runs on top of the EigenDA disperser.
+It is worth mentioning that the disperser does not store blobs older than two weeks, so these blobs will be unavailable.

 ## Env

 ### General